 Break the Silos or Build Higher Walls?

 Walled Wide Web is not an ideal situation in the future.
 This will lead to more and more problems.
-Each country has their own solution to fix the internet but it’s not enough that we dwell on one answer.
+Each country has its own solution to fix the internet but it’s not enough that we dwell on one answer.
 The problem is complex.
 One solution won’t be enough.
 All ideas should be taken into consideration.

 If the internet was to be fixed, awareness should be spread.
 Countries are already planning to restart the stalled World Trade Organization talks to prevent the looming threat of the Splinternet.
 It’s funny that a fictional character has the most applicable quote for this future reality that we’re hurtling towards.
 King T’Challa of Wakanda (Black Panther, Marvel Studios) says this: “..in times of crisis the wise build bridges, while the foolish build barriers.”